Edward Alexander Partridge: Partridge Plan

-Partridge saw a conflict between the dual role of the elevator companies in storing and selling grain, which would be resolved if the elevators were strictly handling and storage facilities.

-He also addressed the problems of the smaller farmers by proposing to combine wagon lots of equal quality grain into car lots.
+Partridge saw a conflict between the dual role of the elevator companies in storing and selling grain and believed it would be resolved if the elevators were strictly handling and storage facilities.
+He also addressed the problems of smaller farmers by proposing to combine wagon lots of equal quality grain into car lots.
 The farmer would be given an advance of up to half the total value, and a share of the price received when the car lot was sold.
 This anticipated the practice later adopted by the Wheat Pools and Wheat Board.

-Partridge also proposed that the government build increased storage facilities so that farmers were not forced to sell as soon as the harvest was over, but could wait until prices rose in the spring or summer.
+Partridge also proposed that the government build increased storage facilities so that farmers were not forced to sell as soon as the harvest was over, but could wait until prices rose the following spring or summer.

 The grading system unduly emphasized color and weight of the kernel rather than the milled value, and encouraged mixing at the terminal elevators.
 Partridge proposed to replace this by a market where buyers could make their offer based on visual inspection of the grain being sold, eliminating the need for grading and letting sellers and buyers interact directly.

-The end result would also be to eliminate speculation in grain futures, with exporters buying stored grain only as needed based on samples.
+The goal was to eliminate speculation in grain futures, with exporters buying stored grain only as needed based on samples.

 The far-reaching reform proposals of the Partridge Plan thus addressed a wide range of farmer's concerns.